 Here are our top three reasons why including a photo on a simple resume could cost you an interview.

-Although having a professional headshot may seem fitting for a professional resume, leave it off.
+Although having a professional headshot may seem fitting, leave it off.
 It may come off as unprofessional to hiring managers who may be only looking for someone who can get the job done regardless of their image.
-Instead of uploading a headshot to your resume, leave it for your LinkedIn profile and plan to show up to the interview dressed to impress with a big smile and warm handshake.
+Instead of uploading a headshot to your professional resume, leave it for your LinkedIn profile and plan to show up to the interview dressed to impress with a big smile and warm handshake.

-Uploading a professional headshot to your resume will decrease your ability to use valuable white space on your resume.
-White space is invaluable to simple resume writing.
-You want the reader of your resume to focus and key in on your accomplishments and qualifications.
+Uploading a professional headshot to a simple resume will decrease your ability to use valuable white space.
+White space is invaluable to resume writing.
+You want the reader to focus and key in on your accomplishments and qualifications.
 Leaving an adequate amount of white space to fit your skills, accomplishments, and career highlights can prove to be the difference maker in your job search.

-Keep these things in mind when deciding on whether or not to include a professional headshot in your simple resume.
+Keep these things in mind when deciding on whether or not to include a professional headshot.
 Aim to upload your best headshot to your LinkedIn profile and stay away from the resume.
 In the end, practicing this could prove to be a future email for a job interview!
-Remain professional and never upload a photo on your simple resume.
+Keep your resume simple and never upload a photo.